terranblake/droid-pkvm/README.md

 Before using this toolkit, you need to enable the pKVM feature on your Android device:

 1. (recommended) **Flash the latest Android 16 release** by downloading and flashing the image from [Android 16 download page](https://developer.android.com/about/versions/16/download).

-Note: Android 16 is still in beta as of May 19th, 2025.
+> Note: android 16 is still in beta as of May 19th, 2025.

 2. **Enable Developer Options** by going to Settings > About phone and tapping the build number 7 times.

-3. **Enable USB Debugging** in the newly available Developer Options menu.
+3. **Enable USB Debugging** in the Developer Options menu.

-4. **Toggle Linux Terminal** (experimental) in Developer Options.
+4. **Toggle Linux Terminal** in Developer Options.
 This enables the pKVM functionality.

 5. **Launch Linux Terminal** app from your app drawer and follow the initial setup prompts.